DFTandQC/Roy/README.md

-# 🌍 AtmoAI: An AI-Powered System for Atmospheric Anomaly Detection and Forecasting
+# Project Title

+Final project for the Building AI course

 ## Summary